-If a Disclosure reveals concerns which do not automatically disqualify the applicant, The Recruitment Consultant will advise the hiring Manager and the Departmental HR representative of the need to discuss the response with the DBS applicant further.
-The meeting should be arrangedwithin 3 working days and reported back to the Head of Service.
+- 6.2.1 If a Disclosure reveals concerns which do not automatically disqualify the applicant, The Recruitment Consultant will advise the hiring Manager and the Departmental HR representative of the need to discuss the response with the DBS applicant further.
+The meeting should be arranged within 3 working days and reported back to the Head of Service.
 During the meeting the hiring Manager and HR rep should discuss any matters revealed with the applicant before a final decision is made.
 In the event of an applicant not revealing any records obtained during the recruitment process this should not be taken lightly as the recruitment pack information clearly states the necessity to declare any criminal records, cautions, bind overs etc. regardless of the nature of the offence.
-In such a case the offer will bewithdrawn.

-After considering all details revealed in the Disclosure, the Head of Service and Divisional Director will make the final decision.
+In such a case the offer will be withdrawn. - 6.2.2 After considering all details revealed in the Disclosure, the Head of Service and Divisional Director will make the final decision.
 They will accept the record and sentence imposed as correct and fair and under no circumstances will they attempt to reach a different decision or make their own judgement.
-However, before a decision is made, they will consider the nature of the offence, past learning, contributions made to the community since the offence, how many offences have been recorded and the time since the offence(s) etc.

-If a decision is made to progress with the Recruitment, a risk assessment will be made and signed off by the Divisional Director.
+However, before a decision is made, they will consider the nature of the offence, past learning, contributions made to the community since the offence, how many offences have been recorded and the time since the offence(s) etc. - 6.2.3 If a decision is made to progress with the Recruitment, a risk assessment will be made and signed off by the Divisional Director.

-- If a decision is made to withdraw the job offer, a full explanation will be provided to • the applicant explaining the reason(s) for doing so based on the outcome of the DBS along with advice and judgement from Human Resources. - If the Disclosure reveals that the applicant is disgualified from working with children • or vulnerable people, both the recruiting manager and the applicant should immediately be informed in writing.
+- 6.2.4 If a decision is made to withdraw the job offer, a full explanation will be provided to the applicant explaining the reason(s) for doing so based on the outcome of the DBS along with advice and judgement from Human Resources. - 6.2.5 If the Disclosure reveals that the applicant is disqualified from working with children or vulnerable people, both the recruiting manager and the applicant should immediately be informed in writing.

-Appendix D - References
+7 Appendix D - References